Transformations About Us

 How We Help

-Traditions such as drumming, honouring the land, smudging, fires, and talking circles are all integrated into the process.
+Transformations weaves traditional practices such as drumming, honouring the land, smudging, sacred fires, and talking circles into every part of the experience.
+These practices ground the work in culture, ceremony, and community.

-Our approach is holistic, addressing emotional, physical, spiritual, and mental health.
-We focus on creating a safe, compassionate space where everyone feels supported, and participants discover a new way of being.
+Our approach is holistic, caring for emotional, physical, spiritual, and mental wellbeing together—not as separate pieces.
+In a safe, compassionate environment, participants feel supported enough to let down their guard and begin to explore a new way of being.

-Whether it’s through our monthly events, youth camps, or team development processes, Transformations is committed to the health and wellness of the First Nations of Canada.
+Through monthly events, youth camps, and team development programs, Transformations remains dedicated to the health and wellness of First Nations across Canada.

 "Transformations really opened up my eyes to a whole new world."